simonhw/campsite-bookings/README.md

 ### Code Used
 **All code in this project was written entirely by Simon Henleywillis unless otherwise specified below.**
-Various Bootstrap classes and components were used in the styling of this website and were learned about from reading the Boostraps documentation.
+Various Bootstrap classes and components were used in the styling of this website and were learned about from reading the Bootstrap documentation.
 Chunks of code that were copied or adapted are specifically credited below.

 Code to validate the booking form by using the `clean` method was used from the Django documentation:
 - [Cleaning and validating fields that depend on each other](https://docs.djangoproject.com/en/5.0/ref/forms/validation/#cleaning-and-validating-fields-that-depend-on-each-other)